-Chapter Summary 304 Review Questions 305 Developing a Feel Worked and Ausled Vallens
+Chapter Summary 304 Review Questions 305 Developing a Feel Worked and Ausled Modelens

 Make an order-of-magnitude estimate of each of the following quantities.
-Letters in parentheses refer to Developing a Feel 6.
+Letters in parentheses refer to 6.
 The speed you would need to orbit Earth in a low orbit (F, P) hints below.
 Use them as needed to guide your thinking: 7.
 The magnitude of the force exerted by the Sun on E 1.
 The speed v of a point on the equator as Earth rotates (D, P) 2.
 The rotational inertia of a bowling ball about an axis tangent to Earth in orbit (B, L, T, Z) 8.
 The kinetic energy associated with Earth's rotation ( 9.
 The angular momentum, about a vertical axis thr 3.
 Your rotational inertia as you turn over in your sleep its surface (A, R, X) C) 4.
-The angular momentum around the axle of a wheel/ e combihouse, of a large car dri nation on your car as you cruise on the freeway (E., O, AA, S) 10.
+The angular momentum around the axle of a wheel/ e combihouse, of a large car dri nation on your car as you cruise on the freeway (E, O, AA, S) 10.
 The kinetic energy of a 5.
-The angular momentum of a spinning ice skater with each arm held out to the side and parallel to the ice (G, If needed, see Key for answers to these guiding questions initial rota ong a time interval does the yo-yo take to A. What is the inertia of a bowling b B. How long a time interval is need is needed in addition to the formulas in Principles tion around the Sun?
-11.3 in order to determine this quantity?
-C. What simple geometric What is a typical speed for a car moving on a city street? deeping person?
+The angular momentum of a spinning ice skater, ith each arm held out to the side and parallel to the ice (G, If needed, see Key for answers to these guiding questions A. What is the inertia of a bowling b B. How long a time interval is need tion around the Sun?
+C. What simple geometric sleeping person?
 2. What is Earth's inertia?
-What is Ear AA.
-What is a typical freeway cruising speed? during her spin Key (all values approximate) irns are needed to rewind the yo-yo? s the yo-yo's rotational inertia? radius of Earth's orbit?
-What, the perpendicular distance from the house to the car's What is the skater's rotational inertia with arms held out? w can you model the combined rotational inertia of the wheel

-0 nd tire?
+What is Ear during her spin Key (all values approximate) irns are needed to rewind the yo-yo? s the yo-yo's rotational inertia? radius of Earth's orbit?
+What, the perpendicular distance from the house to the car's What is the skater's rotational inertia with arms held out? w can you model the combined rotational inertia of the wheel 0 nd tire?
+What is Earth's radius?
+Q. What is the final rotational speed?